-Once the area developed as a trade centre based on the river communication.
-The traders who bring their commodities through the river the market of the Paurashava acted as a boat ghat after the unloading of commodities from the boat.
-From then, development activities started along the riverside.
-This trend has been continued up to the recent years.
+Once the area developed as a trade centre based on the launch ghat.
+The traders who bring their commodities through the water ways of the Padma River, the Paurashava acted as a growth centre after loading and unloading of commodities from the boats and launches.
+From then, development activities started around the markets including boat ghats.
+After that, when regional highway constructed, the trend of development has been changed and followed the regional highway.
+This trend is being continued up to the recent years.

-After the year of 1980, when Upazila system imposed in consideration of the decentralization of administration, some internal roads have been developed and trend of development followed those roads.
+After the year of 1980, when Upazila system imposes considering the decentralization of administration, some internal roads have been developed and trend of development followed those roads.

-After the year of 1990, development activities started sparsely due to the presence of vast low lands.
+After the year of 1995, development activities started sparsely due to the presence of vast low lands.
 But, this type of development also followed the proximity of Upazila Headquarters and market areas.